mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 _Note: Support for iOS 8 will be removed in a future release and the minimum iOS deployment version will increase to iOS 9.0._

-Note that 32-bit simulators (such as the iPhone 5 or iPad 2) are not supported.
+Note that debugging in 32-bit simulators (such as the iPhone 5 or iPad 2) is only partially supported.

 The Mapbox Maps SDK for iOS requires: